jaceksan/pex-test/README.md

 Whole ETL including reports is running below 30 seconds on 16GB RAM / 4 cores laptop.

-I executed the tool on 4-node cluster and it scales with number of nodes pretty well.
+I executed the tool on 4-node cluster too and it scales with number of nodes pretty well.

 Only report queries are running circa 1 second (parallel 4), no single query duration exceeds 300 ms.

 # Solution design

-The tool reads YAML config and executes phase of SQL pipeline in required order.
+The tool reads YAML config and executes phases of SQL pipeline in required order.

 The tool creates schema and setup DB session before starting SQL pipeline.